boldflight/BibleConverter/test_EPUB/output/josh.md

 [10] It then turned from Baalah westward to Mount Seir, crossed to the slope of Mount Jearim on the north (that is Kesalon), descended to Beth Shemesh, and crossed to Timnah.
 [11] It then extended to the slope of Ekron to the north, went toward Shikkeron, crossed to Mount Baalah, extended to Jabneel, and ended at the sea.
 [12] The western border was the Mediterranean Sea.
 These were the borders of the tribe of Judah and its clans.
-[13] Caleb son of Jephunneh was assigned Kiriath Arba (that is Hebron) within the tribe of Judah, according to the Lord’s instructions to Joshua.
+[13] Caleb son of Jephunneh was assigned Kiriath Arba (that is Hebron) within the tribe of Judah, according to the **Lord**’s instructions to Joshua.
 (Arba was the father of Anak.)
 [14] Caleb drove out from there three Anakites—Sheshai, Ahiman, and Talmai, descendants of Anak.
 [15] From there he attacked the people of Debir.
 (Debir used to be called Kiriath Sepher.)
 [16] Caleb said, “To the man who attacks and captures Kiriath Sepher I will give my daughter Achsah as a wife.”